 In December 2019, Shepherd was sentenced to four years in prison, three years house arrest and three years probation for reckless homicide and criminal recklessness in connection with the crash.

 Shepherd is being held at the Rockville Correctional Facility, records show.
-She is scheduled to be released from prison on March 18.
+She is scheduled to be released from prison in early March.

 More: Here’s why Alyssa Shepherd could be released early from prison | Court rejects Alyssa Shepherd's appeal in deadly bus stop crash | Alyssa Shepherd, who killed 3 kids at Fulton County bus stop, sentenced to 4 years in prison